 Now in Galaxy S8 Android Oreo update, you can open the notification panel by tapping the number badge.

-In other words, the number badge in Galaxy S8 Android Oreo update is also a shortcut to the corresponding notifications on the notification panel.
+In other words, the notification number badge (app icon badges) in Galaxy S8 Android Oreo update is also a shortcut to the corresponding notifications on the notification panel.

 #4.
 Tweaks for the edge screen

 Samsung didn’t make much noise about the edge screen last year.